A D&D 5th Edition Roleplay One-shot

 The rangers tried to scout stealthily ahead, but the marsh made that difficult, so we all just trudged towards the light.
 We eventually found a large iron gate in a high bramble covered wall, with a bright lantern hanging nearby giving off its eerie glow.

 Through the gate the mists thinned and allowed us to glimpse a large manor house atop a rise.
 River decided, with help, to climb atop the 10 foot wall to get a better view.
 Whilst Aimee checked if the gate was locked and then opened it and slipped through!
-River scanned the area ahead using her hawk familiar and told us that between us and the house were 3 large dog-like shapes patrolling the grounds.
+River scanned the area ahead using her raven familiar and told us that between us and the house were 3 large dog-like shapes patrolling the grounds.

 We all decided that getting out of this wet fog and swamp was better than staying in it, even if this place didn’t smell right.
 Going through the gate quietly and closing it, the elves then heard splashing coming from the swamp the way we had come.
 Just in case it was a fellow traveller, or occupant of the house we called out, but the reply was guttural and aggressive.